 - (1) Consistent with Rule 12 of the Rules of Superintendence for the Courts of Ohio, requests for permission to broadcast, televise, photograph or otherwise record Court proceedings that are open to the public as provided by Ohio law, shall be made in writing to the judge presiding over the proceeding.
-The written application and order of the judge granting or denying such application shall be made part of the record of the proceedings. - (2) Requests shall be made on a form "Application Requesting Permission to Broadcast, Televise, Photograph or Record Courtroom Proceedings" ("Media Application") available through the Court Administrator.
-Media Applications shall be made as far in advance as possibly but not less than 30 minutes prior to the courtroom session to be recorded.
-The judge may waive advance notice for good cause. - (3) Only representatives of federally licensed broadcast or cable media outlets (licensed by the Federal Communications Commission) or a member of the Associated Press.
-Reuters or otherwise nationally recognized news/wire service or local print or internet media business entities who regularly report on cases occurring in the Hamilton County Courthouse (collectively "Authorized Media Representatives"), shall be permitted to submit a Media Application.
-For all other individuals or entities seeking permission to must submit an Media Application as an Authorized Media Representative, tThe judge presiding over the proceedings may request that the Hamilton County Sheriff determine the identity or entity, the IP address of any internet media, perform criminal background checks and obtain such information as the Sheriff determined reasonably necessary to identify the individual or entity seeking permission to submit an Media Application as an Authorized Media Representative. - (4) After consultation with the media, the judge shall specify the place or places in the courtroom where the operators and equipment are to be positioned.
+The written application and order of the judge granting or denying such application shall be made part of the record of the proceedings. - (2) Requests shall be made on a form "Application Requesting Permission to Broadcast, Televise, Photograph or Record Courtroom Proceedings" available through the Court Administrator.
+Applications shall be made as far in advance as possibly but not less than 30 minutes prior to the courtroom session to be recorded.
+The judge may waive advance notice for good cause. - (3) For all individuals or entities seeking permission must submit an Application., The judge presiding over the proceedings may request that the Hamilton County Sheriff determine the identity or entity, the IP address of any internet media, perform criminal background checks and obtain such information as the Sheriff determined reasonably necessary to identify the individual or entity seeking permission to submit an Application. - (4) After consultation with the media, the judge shall specify the place or places in the courtroom where the operators and equipment are to be positioned.